dereksonderegger/444/docs/06_FlowControl.md

     a) Use a `for` loop to create similar graphs for degrees of freedom $2,3,4,\dots,29,30$.

     b) In retrospect, perhaps we didn't need to produce all of those.
 Rewrite your loop so that we only produce graphs for $\left\{ 2,3,4,5,10,15,20,25,30\right\}$ degrees of freedom. *Hint: you can just modify the vector in the `for` statement to include the desired degrees of freedom.*

+4. We often use `for` loops to simulate events instead of figuring out the exact probabilities.
+A classic problem is the *"Airline Booking"* problem.
+It is known that some proportion $q=0.05$ of airline passengers will miss their flight.
+To avoid a bunch of missing seats, airlines routinely oversell the flight and assume that, on average, the cost of bumping some customers will be less than the money earned by selling the extra number of tickets.
+In this question you will estimate the probability of a flight being required to solicit passengers to be bumped to a later flight.

+    For a plane with $n=100$ seats, the airline might sell $n+4 = 104$ seats.
+To simulate if a flight oversold like this will require passengers to be bumped, we would use the code:

+    ```r
+    n = 100  # number of seats on the plane
+    p = .95  # the probability a person shows up for the flight
+    rbinom(1, size=n+4, prob=p) > n   # TRUE/FALSE where TRUE = too many passengers
+    ```

+    Using a `for` loop, estimate the percent of flights that will be oversold. *Hint: The `mean()` of a vector of logical values is the percent to TRUE values.*